Horse-Showing Help: Halter Horse Line-Up

 “The throatlatch will look thicker and the neck will appear lower at the base,” Kathy says about the technique.
 “It will also make some horses look ewe-necked and can cause the topline to drop.”

 It also takes weight off the horse’s body and shifts it to the front end.
 This takes away from the desired look that a horse has when he’s standing strong with his weight properly distributed.

 Do you know the basics of the quarter system?
 Or how to practice a showmanship pattern at home?
 If not, don’t fret!
-That’s what AQHA’s FREE Showmanship Basics report is for.
-Download the report for the answer to these questions and more.
+That’s what AQHA’s FREE Showmanship Basics e-book is for.
+Download the e-book for the answer to these questions and more.